dk/Net-MitDK/README.md

 Make sure that the content of .mitdk directory is only readable to you.
 By default, on unix installation, the directory and the files will be readable and writable by you and readable by group `nobody`.
 The latter is needed because the mitdk2pop server runs as `nobody` and needs to use the login leases.
-Run `sudo adduser nobody` and/or `sudo addgroup nobody` if needed.
-You may also need to add yourself to the group `nobody` if you want to let the utilities to create profiles for you.

 Lease renewal
 -------------